cydia2-online/iOS-17.5-Jailbreak/README.md

 Easy Installation:

 - Unlike the original Checkra1n, you don't need to put your device into DFU mode.
+- No need [TrollStore](https://cydia2.com/trollstore/) or Sideloadly methods.

 Simply generate a Checkra1n Mirror code using the CodeGen app to proceed.